-Join us for a two-day virtual event on Monday, May 23, and Wednesday, May 25, to hear Merrimack faculty and staff present best practices, strategies, reflections, tools and more to promote engagement and student-centered teaching and learning.
+Join us for a one-day virtual event on Thursday, January 12, 2023, to hear Merrimack faculty and staff present best practices, strategies, reflections, tools and more to promote engagement and student-centered teaching and learning.

 Schedule of Events

 9:00 – 9:45 a.m. : Pedagogical Tools in Canvas to Streamline your Teaching

 Presenter: Janet Syed, M.Ed.

 This session looks at the advantages of using Analytics in Canvas.
 Analytics presents logged activity by users in various components of a Canvas course.
 Learn how you can see at-a-glance how your students are performing.
 This session will also look at two features you might not know about: prerequisites and requirements.

 10:00 – 10:45: Get Ready to Engage All Students this Semester, Undergraduate and Graduate

 Faculty Facilitators: Drs.
 Jaleh Dashti-Gibson, Jane Parent, Lisa Perks, Chris Stuetzle, Additional TBD